 Taos Mountain is our backyard.
 Taos Hacienda del Sol Historical Bed and Breakfast consists of three adobe buildings, with the original building dating back to 1804.
-Situated on 1.2 acres, the hacienda adjoins 95,000 acres of Taos Pueblo land, and Taos Mountain, considered sacred by the Taos Indians, provides a commanding backdrop to our two lovely courtyards.
+Situated on 1.2 acres, the hacienda adjoins 95,000 acres of Taos Pueblo land with Taos Mountain, considered sacred by the Taos Indians, providing a commanding backdrop to our two lovely courtyards.

 We pamper you right from the start.
 Our guests wake up to the aroma of our freshly-ground, special blend coffee in the air and a delicious breakfast available in the historic southwest dining room.

 Our history is as colorful as our gardens.
 When you enter the front gates of the Taos Hacienda del Sol Bed and Breakfast, you are stepping into part of the artistic history of Taos itself.

 For many years the adobe was owned by Taos' legendary art patroness, Mabel Dodge Luhan and her fourth husband, Tony, from Taos Pueblo.
 In those days the hacienda consisted of a four-room adobe, an apple orchard and many acres of farmland and pastures.
 Mabel and Tony used the house as a temporary residence and for many years used it as a guest house for such notables as D.H.
 Lawrence, Georgia O'Keeffe and Willa Cather.
 One of the Southwest's most respected authors, Frank Waters lived here in 1939 and it was during his stay here that Frank authored The People of the Valley as well as gathering the material for The Man Who Killed The Deer which he dedicated to Mabel and Tony.